ING: Hungary starts fourth quarter on a bad footing

 Industrial production drops big

 Starting with the latest release, industry has snapped a five-month growth streak.
-The volume of industrial production dropped by 3.5% month-on-month in October.
+The volume of industrial production dropped by 3.5% month on month in October.
 This is the worst monthly performance since the Covid shock.
-Due to a still moderate base from last year, the y/y growth rate remained in positive territory, showing a 5.1% increase in output, which takes into consideration the working-day effect.
+Due to a still moderate base from last year, the year-on-year growth rate remained in positive territory, showing a 5.1% increase in output, which takes into consideration the working day effect.

 The HCSO will present the detailed data on 14 December but in its short note, it emphasised that most subsectors contributed to the yearly expansion of production.
 The two single most important sectors (car manufacturing and electronics) were able to contribute in a significant and positive manner to the general performance.
 On the other hand, the food industry (including beverage and tobacco production) showed a y/y slump.
 Considering this, we think that the majority of the monthly-based decrease in industrial output came from the food sector.
 This hardly comes as a surprise, considering the sector’s distinctly poor productivity and low resiliency towards the weather, energy and labour-related combination of shocks.